darya-shynkevich/software-engineering/3. English/Lessons/Spoken. Bestability С1.md

 ### 12.11.2024.
 Ways Sound Affects Us.
 Lesson 12

+Vocabulary:
+1. **Disconcerting – Unsettling**
+	1. Definition: causing discomfort, confusion, or worry; making someone feel uneasy or disturbed
+	2. Examples:
+		1. The loud banging noise was ***disconcerting*** in the quiet library.
+		2. The eerie silence in the abandoned house was **unsettling**.
+2. Irresistible – **Compelling**
+	1. Definition: so strong or attractive that it cannot be resisted; captivating or forcefully convincing
+	2. Examples:
+		1. The smell of freshly baked cookies was ***irresistible***.
+		2. The lawyer presented a ***compelling*** argument that convinced the jury.
+3. Tempting – **Enticing**
+	1. Definition: appealing or attractive, often in a way that arouses a desire or interest.
+	2. Examples:
+		1. The display of chocolates was so ***tempting*** that I had to buy some.
+		2. The ***enticing*** aroma of the barbecue made everyone gather around the grill.
+4. Distracting – **Off-putting**
+	1. Definition: causing a loss of focus or concentration; making someone feel uncomfortable or disinterested.
+	2. Examples:
+		1. The buzzing sound of a fly in the room was very ***distracting***.
+		2. His rude behaviour during the meeting was ***off-putting*** to everyone.
+5. **Reassuring** – Comforting
+	1. Definition: providing a sense of security, relief, or support
+	2. Examples:
+		1. The doctor’s kind words were ***reassuring*** to the anxious patient.
+		2. A warm blanket and a cup of tea were ***comforting*** on a cold evening.
+6. Energising – **Stirring**
+	1. Definition: revitalising or giving energy; exciting or thought-provoking.
+	2. Examples:
+		1. A brisk morning walk was ***energising*** and set a positive tone for the day.
+		2. The discussion was intellectually ***stimulating*** and sparked new ideas.
+7. **Rousing** – Stimulating
+	1. Definition: inspiring enthusiasm or emotion; creating excitement or passion.
+	2. Examples:
+		1. The crowd gave a ***rousing*** cheer when the team scored the winning goal.
+		2. The ***stirring*** speech by the activist moved the audience to take action.
+8. **Infuriating – Maddening**
+	1. Definition: causing extreme anger or frustration.
+	2. Examples:
+		1. It was ***infuriating*** to wait in line for hours only to be told the system was down.
+		2. The constant honking of horns during the traffic jam was ***maddening***.
+9. **Soothing** – Relaxing
+	1. Definition: providing a sense of calm, comfort, or ease.
+	2. Examples:
+		1. The gentle sound of rain was ***soothing*** and helped me fall asleep.
+		2. A warm bath with candles was the perfect way to end a ***relaxing*** evening.

+Tasks:
 1. There are both pleasant and awful sounds around us but most sounds are pleasant.
 F
 2. Sounds affect your breathing.
 T
 3. For most people the sound of the ocean is soothing or relaxing.
 T
 4. Music sound affects your emotions.
 T
 5. People who work in an open-plan office are more productive because sound is not blocked.
 F
 6. Most companies, stores and brand developers use sound carefully and effectively to promote sales.
 T

+### 22.11.2024.
+Humor.
+Lesson 13

+a) **cackle** to laugh in a loud unpleasant way, making short high sounds
+_The great and evil mastermind cackled from the top of his castle thinking about his plan!_

+b) **giggle** = to laugh quickly, quietly, and in a high voice, because something is funny or because you are nervous or embarrassed
+_When a man resembling a young Brad Pitt entered the room, all the girls started giggling._

+c) **chuckle** = to laugh quietly
+_“Do you remember the time when I mistook Auntie Christie for your mother?”
+Steve chuckled._

+d) **snigger** (BrE) /**snicker** (AmE) = to laugh quietly and in a way that is not nice at something which is not supposed to be funny
+_Kate felt deeply hurt when she noticed a group of colleagues sniggering at her during her speech_.

+e) **guffaw** = to laugh loudly
+_The play was so hilarious that you could hear the audience guffawing
+through almost the entire performance._

+f) **titter** = to laugh quietly in a high voice, especially because you are nervous
+_For his age, James was really immature.
+He tittered whenever he heard the word kiss or date._

+g) **chortle** = to laugh because you are amused or pleased about something
+_I was hesitant about giving her that present, yet when she unwrapped the gift and began to chortle, I knew it was a good choice._